alan-turing-institute/data-safe-haven/docs/processes/provider-overview.md

 Both the datasets and the proposed processing must otherwise meet the criteria for Tier 0.

-It may be used for pseudonymised or synthetic information generated from personal data, where one has absolute confidence in the quality of pseudonymisation.
-This makes the information no longer personal data.
-This does not include pseudonymised data which can be re-identified in combination with a key or other dataset.
+In particular, Tier 1 is not suitable for any data derived from personal data that is not otherwise suitable for processing in Tier 0.
+If this is not the case, then the minimum tier environment such data can be processed in is Tier 2.

 It may also be used for commercial data where commercial consequences of disclosure would be no impact or very low impact, with the agreement of all parties.

 ### Tier 2